Circulation of euro banknotes

 - the payment habits of the public,

-- and finally the geography of each country, its history and traditions.
+- the geography of each country, its history and traditions.

-For these reasons, a "one-size-fits-all" model to organise the national cash cycles in the euro area is not feasible.
+For these reasons, a "one-size-fits-all" model for national cash cycles in the euro area is not feasible.

 Despite these differences, the Eurosystem continues to aim for a greater convergence of the cash services offered by euro area central banks.
-Stakeholders at both national and European level are consulted.
+Stakeholders, such as commercial banks, cash-in-transit companies and other cash handlers, at both national and European level are consulted.
 Increased harmonisation and integration will allow stakeholders to obtain greater benefits from the single currency.

 Good or no good?